it-at-m/refarch/docs/overview.md

 # Overview

-The reference architecture (RefArch) of it@M provides a baseframe for developing web applications.
+The reference architecture of it@M (further referred to as "RefArch") provides a frame for developing web applications and integration components.
-It's based on [Spring](https://spring.io/) as backend and [Vue.js](https://vuejs.org/) as frontend framework.
+It's based on [Spring](https://spring.io/) as backend framework and [Vue.js](https://vuejs.org/) as frontend framework.
+[Apache Camel](https://camel.apache.org/) is used as integration framework.

-Beside this generic and ready to use components documentation there is also [the documentation for all the templates](https://refarch-templates.oss.muenchen.de).
+This website contains documentation for the general topics about the reference architecture, as well as content about generic and ready-to-use components.
+Additionally, there is [documentation for repository templates](https://refarch-templates.oss.muenchen.de), which is especially relevant when developing own applications with the RefArch.

-In the following the architecture and the different components are described.
+The following sections further describe the architecture and its involved components.

 ## Architecture

-The RefArch is a microservice architecture where each service can be scaled and developed independent.
+The RefArch is a microservice-based architecture where each service can be scaled and developed independently.
-In the following these different services and their connections with each other are visualized and described.
+Following up is a description of the different components and a visualization of the connections between them.

-The most applications consist of the api gateway, a frontend and a backend.
+Most applications consist of an API gateway, a frontend (served by a webserver) and a backend component.
 Besides that there can be variations with web components or multiple frontends or backends.

 ```mermaid